-- Head Coaches and the Director of Operations set all flight schedules (World Cup and/or funded events) to and from the athlete's resident location. - Any changes to tickets must be approved by both the Head Coach and Operations Coordinator. - Athletes are not permitted to change any tickets booked and paid for by USABS without written permission from the Head Coach and Operations Coordinator - If the Head Coach and Operations Coordinator approve an athlete's ticket change, the athlete is responsible for making all changes and paying any fees or expenses incurred.
+- Head Coaches and the Director of Operations set all flight schedules (World Cup and/or funded events) to and from the athlete's resident location. - Any changes to tickets must be approved by both the Head Coach and Operations Manager. - Athletes are not permitted to change any tickets booked and paid for by USABS without written permission from the Head Coach and Operations Manager - If the Head Coach and Operations Manager approve an athlete's ticket change, the athlete is responsible for making all changes and paying any fees or expenses incurred. - If USABS purchases an athlete's flight and the athlete does not take the flight, the athlete must notify the Operations Manager prior to the flight departure time so the flight can be canceled and a flight credit given.
+If an athlete does not notify USABS, USABS may decide to not provide future flights for that athlete.